 If your bank does not honor any ACH debit or ACH credit payment to us on or after July 1, 2013, Virginia Tax may impose a penalty of $35 as authorized by Code of Virginia § 2.2-614.1.
 This penalty would be in addition to other penalties such as for late payment of a tax.

 In addition, federal banking regulations have imposed additional reporting requirements on all electronic banking transactions that directly involve a financial institution outside of the territorial jurisdiction of the United States at any point in the process.
 These are called International ACH Transactions (IAT).

 At present, Virginia Tax does not support IAT.
 If we process an international transaction as a domestic transaction, it may be rejected by the taxpayer's bank, subjecting the taxpayer to late penalties.

 By instructing us to process the electronic banking transactions contained in your uploaded files, you are certifying that the transactions do not directly involve a financial institution outside of the territorial jurisdiction of the United States at any point in the process.

-If any transaction is IAT, payment will need to be made using a paper check or by ACH Credit.
-For information about ACH Credit, please refer to Virginia Tax's Electronic Payment Guide.
+If any transaction is IAT, payment will need to be made using a paper check or by ACH credit.
+For information about ACH credit, please refer to our Electronic Payment Guide (pdf).

-If you need additional Virginia Tax information, please send an email to WebUpload@tax.virginia.gov.
+If you need additional Virginia Tax information, please email us at WebUpload@tax.virginia.gov.